 I want to write this while the memory of all that Elizabeth and her staff did for me on our wedding day was still fresh in my mind.
 My husband and I were married at Greystone, on July 22, 2017.
 The weather was beautiful up until 5:30 p.m. when I was getting ready to walk down the aisle.
 The clouds started to become heavy and dark, chairs from the reception area were promptly moved inside.
 Around 5:45 p.m. the sky opened up and poured down with side swept winds and they told me I won the award for the heaviest downpour ever on a wedding day!
 Not sure I wanted to receive such an award, but determined not to let it rain on my parade, I walked down the aisle in the great hall to meet my husband.
 During the ceremony the staff wiped down all the tables, squeegied the dance floor and the carpeting. ( All were completely dry once we started the reception.)
 Once the ceremony ended, we were blessed with an open blue sky and less humidity.
 We enjoyed our cocktail hour with our guests outside and they were able to fully appreciate the beauty that is Greystone.
 I cannot say enough about how wonderful Elizabeth and the staff at Greystone were to my husband and me.
 I did not worry about one thing the entire day.
 Truly it was like the home was ours and we just enjoyed every moment from start to finish.
 All of my guests were in awe of this hidden and tucked away gem of Chester County.
 I looked at eight other venues and the minute I walked into Greystone Hall, I had that Ah-hah moment.
 So to all who are considering a venue, visit Greystone Hall and find your Ah-hah moment.Sent on 07/24/2017

-Players, under the direction of Samantha Barrett, from the distinguished Colonial Playhouse in Aldan, PA, along with the viewers move through the mansion.
+Players, under the direction of Samantha Barrett, from the distinguished Colonial Playhouse in Aldan, PA, along with the viewers move through the mansion's first floor.
 The mansion is the stage and each room is a different act.

 The intimacy you feel as an audience member is very strong.
-Emotions run high and you can feel your stand up.
+Emotions run high and you can feel the hair on your arms stand up.

 Very polite and very easy to work with.
 Beautiful location and well organized.
 Would recommend to all!
 It was a pleasure to work with you!